Beat HIV UX Design & Build

 To do this, Tarrant County wanted to create a separate website for their HIV initiatives, so they could better reach their goal to virally suppress HIV positive individuals in the Dallas-Fort Worth.

 They wanted the experience to be cool and fun and to present information in a non-intimidating way.
 Tarrant County wanted to acknowledge the fears surrounding diagnosis while giving hope to those at risk.

 We worked with our partners at Belmont Icehouse on this project — creating the UX flows, wireframes and developing the site, while Belmont provided copy and visual branding.

 What we discovered in our meeting with the stakeholders was the multitude of barriers and stigmas surrounding diagnosis and treatment.

 The goal of the project was to ensure that community member’s fears are acknowledged, and to provide resources that show that you can live with an HIV positive diagnosis.

-To do this, we needed to achieve a few goals:
+To do this, we needed to achieve these goals: